ssliwinski07/Flutter-SWAPI/README.md

 1. Used packages:

-- mobx for state management
+- bloc for state management
-- provider to inject and manage app state
+- provider to inject app dependencies
 - retrofit for http requests
-- freezed for data models
+- freezed for data models and for integration with bloc
 - get_it + injectable - service locator and dependency injector

 2. Installation and other information